Mahmoudashraf05/NYC-Taxi-Trip-Duration/README.md

-# NYC Taxi Trip Duration Prediction
+# 🚕 NYC Taxi Trip Duration Prediction

-A machine learning project for predicting New York City taxi trip duration using the Kaggle _NYC Taxi Trip Duration_ dataset.
+A machine learning project for predicting the duration of New York City taxi trips using the **Kaggle NYC Taxi Trip Duration dataset**.
-This project includes data cleaning, rich feature engineering, multiple regression models (CatBoost, Random Forest, Ridge), and a modern Streamlit web application for making predictions with an interactive NYC map.
+This repository includes data preprocessing, powerful ML models (CatBoost & Random Forest), feature engineering, model evaluation, and a simple Streamlit interface for predictions.

 ---

 ## 🎯 Overview

-This project implements a trip duration prediction system that estimates how long a taxi ride in NYC will take, based on pickup time and GPS locations.
+This project implements a full end-to-end pipeline that predicts how long a taxi trip in NYC will take based on pickup/dropoff coordinates, datetime features, and trip characteristics.

-It combines custom feature engineering with powerful tree-based models to produce accurate, interpretable predictions.
+It includes:

+* Clean data preprocessing
+* Geographic & time-based feature engineering
+* Training multiple regression models
+* Model evaluation & comparison
+* A small UI for real-time predictions

-**Key Technologies:**
+**Key Technologies**

-- Python 3.8+
+* Python 3.8+
-- NumPy & Pandas for data handling
-- Scikit-learn for pipelines and metrics
-- CatBoost for gradient boosting
-- Streamlit for the web interface
+* NumPy, Pandas
+* Scikit-learn
+* CatBoost
+* Streamlit
-- Folium / streamlit-folium for interactive maps
+* Matplotlib / Seaborn for analysis

 ---